The host centre must:

-- provide the host centre with a copy of any pre-release material received, unless the awarding body says otherwise.
-If the awarding body has stipulated that the pre-release material must be kept under secure conditions until the appointed time for the examination, the entering centre must contact the awarding body to request that such material is additionally sent directly to the host centre; • be responsible for marking any internally assessed components and submit internally assessed marks to the awarding body;
+- provide the host centre with a copy of any pre-release material received unless the awarding body says otherwise.
+If the awarding body has stipulated that the pre-release material must be kept under secure conditions until the appointed time for the examination, the entering centre must contact the awarding body to request that such material is additionally sent directly to the host centre; • be responsible for marking any internally assessed components and submitting internally assessed marks to the awarding body;

 - make available for moderation purposes candidates’ work;

-- process an on-line application for an access arrangement and/or order modified papers;
+- process an online application for an access arrangement and/or order modified papers;

 - provide the host centre with confirmation of the approval for the respective access arrangement(s).
 This will normally be a copy of the approval sheet as printed from Access arrangements online;